 The Government of India spends over INR 3 trillion on subsidies: food, fertilisers, healthcare and cash transfer.
 However, a significant chunk is lost before it reaches the person it was meant for, sometimes due to inefficiency and sometimes to middlemen.
 And even when the money does reach the beneficiary, they are more often than not… Continue reading Two Innovations, One Aspiration: e-Rupee and eRUPI

 No country has been asked to do what India is being asked to do.
 Home to over 1.45 billion people, it is the world’s sixth largest economy by GDP and the world’s third largest greenhouse gas (GHG) emitter.
 It is also the 9th most affected country by the adverse consequences of climate change.
-The… Continue reading India’s Climate Tightrope: What the Approved NDCs Mean for Startup Builders
+The climate… Continue reading India’s Climate Tightrope: What the Approved NDCs Mean for Startup Builders

 Organisational culture is widely recognised as central to a startup’s success and failure, yet most of the understanding on culture formation and evolution is rooted in the context of large, established organisations.
 How do cultures form and evolve in early-stage startups, when they are small, fast-changing, and founder-dependent, is still largely unknown.
 This paper addresses… Continue reading How Startup Cultures Form: Founder Imprint, Early Choices, and a Toolkit for Shaping Culture